OpenSkyProject/OpenSkyImager/REMOTE.md

 OpenSkyImager will respond with "Fifo: COMMANDNAME=value" or "Fifo: COMMANDNAME=ACK" where most appropriate.
-If value is not accepted or other unexpected conditions prevent program to fulfill the request, a "Fifo: ERROR=*description*" will be returned.
+If value is not accepted or other unexpected conditions prevents program to fulfill the request, a "Fifo: ERROR=*description*" will be returned.

 Both command and responses will be new line terminated, or the pipe must be